ionic-team/ionic-docs/docs/angular/your-first-app/8-distribute.md

 - Overwrite the App Name as it will appear on the home screen of a device
 - Overwrite the [Appflow SDK (Deploy Plugin) variables and preferences](https://ionic.io/docs/appflow/deploy/api#plugin-variables)

-For access to the ability to create a Native Configuration, you'll need to be on our [Basic plans](https://ionic.io/pricing) and above.
+For access to the ability to create a Native Configuration, you will need to be on our [Basic plans](https://ionic.io/pricing) and above.
 Additional details of this feature can be found in the [Create a Native Configuration](https://ionic.io/docs/appflow/quickstart/native-config) section within the Appflow docs.

 ## What’s Next?

 Congratulations!
-You built a complete cross-platform Photo Gallery app that runs on the web, iOS, and Android.
-Not only that, you've also then built the app and deployed it to you users devices!
+You developed a complete cross-platform Photo Gallery app that runs on the web, iOS, and Android.
+Not only that, you have also then built the app and deployed it to you users devices!

 There are many paths to follow from here.
 Try adding another [Ionic UI component](https://ionicframework.com/docs/components) to the app, or more [native functionality](https://capacitor.ionicframework.com/docs/apis).
 The sky’s the limit.
-Once you've added another feature run the the build and deploy process again through Appflow to get it out to your users.
+Once you have added another feature run the the build and deploy process again through Appflow to get it out to your users.

 Happy app building! 💙